224 Westinghouse Boulevard, suite 608

 Molli Smith completed her undergraduate coursework for her Bachelor of Music degree in Music Therapy and Minor in Psychology from Queens University of Charlotte in the spring of 2022.
 Her primary instrument is the piano.
 Molli enjoys working with individuals of all abilities and is passionate about connecting with others and helping them reach their goals.
 She is eager to continue developing her clinical skills throughout PMT's internship program and learning as much as possible!

-Piedmont Music Therapy, LLC is a growing practice rooted in collaboration, creativity and professional service delivery to the community of Greater Charlotte.
-PMT is looking to hire a full-time music therapist effective immediately for work Tuesdays - Saturdays.
+PMT is looking to hire a full-time or part-time music therapist effective immediately for work Mondays - Saturdays.
 Tentative schedule of hours: 9am - 5:30pm (2 days), 11am - 7:30pm (2 days), 9am - 2pm (Saturdays).

 - Candidates must have a college degree in music therapy, and current MT-BC credentials.
 Ideal candidates will have a master's degree and at least 2 years of clinical experience.
 Applicants must have reliable transportation for off-site community contracts.